dell/omnia/docs/source/InstallationGuides/BuildingClusters/schedulerprereqs.rst

 Before you build clusters
 --------------------------

-* `Ensure that all target nodes are up and running <../InstallingProvisionTool/ViewingDB.html>`_.
+* `Ensure that all cluster nodes are up and running <../InstallingProvisionTool/ViewingDB.html>`_.

 * Verify that all inventory files are updated.

-* If the target cluster requires more than 10 kubernetes nodes, use a docker enterprise account to avoid docker pull limits.
+* If the cluster cluster requires more than 10 kubernetes nodes, use a docker enterprise account to avoid docker pull limits.

 * Verify that all nodes are assigned a group.
 Use the `inventory <../../samplefiles.html>`_ as a reference.
 The inventory file is case-sensitive.
 Follow the casing provided in the sample file link.